top of page

 Lawns get compacted over time from foot traffic, mowing, and just existing.
 Compacted soil prevents grass roots from growing deep.
 Water runs off instead of soaking in.
 Fertilizer sits on the surface instead of reaching the roots.
 The result is thin grass that struggles no matter how much you water or fertilize.

-We've been aerating and overseeding lawns in Fairhaven, Mattapoisett, Marion, New Bedford, and Dartmouth for 35 years.
+We've been aerating and overseeding lawns in Fairhaven, Acushnet, Rochester, Mattapoisett, Marion, New Bedford, and Dartmouth for 35 years.
 The best time is early fall, September through mid-October.
 Soil is still warm from summer, air temperatures cool down, and grass has time to establish before winter.

-Core aeration pulls plugs of soil out of your lawn, creating holes that let air, water, and nutrients reach roots.
 Overseeding right after puts grass seed in those holes where it makes good contact with the soil and germinates better than regular seeding.

 Core Aeration Process

 Core aeration uses a machine that pulls plugs of soil about 2 to 3 inches deep and half an inch in diameter.
-These cores get deposited on the lawn surface where they break down naturally over a few weeks.
+These cores get deposited on the lawn surface, where they break down naturally over a few weeks.

 The holes stay open even after surface plugs break down, creating channels for air, water, and nutrients to reach the root zone.
 This is what breaks up compaction and lets grass roots grow deeper.